14.5 CPM update: Android CPMs surpass iOS for the first time.

 Android LTVs grouped by install-month

-90 day pLTV values of June Android users are up 2.5X+ over April installs.
+90-day pLTV values of June Android users are up 2.5X+ over April installs.

 AdLibertas makes tools to help app developers earn more from their apps.
-If you’re interested getting this measurement capability for your apps, see more details on you can connect your data sources into Audience Reporting on our product page.
+If you’re interested in getting this measurement capability for your apps, see more details on you can connect your data sources into Audience Reporting on our product page.
 Or watch an introduction video below: